theodore-norvell/PLAAY/docs/PLAAY Coding Standard.md

 ## TypeScript

-### Source file basics

 #### Program structure

 The module dependency must be acyclic.
-If module A depends, directly or indirectly, on module B, then module B must not depend, whether director or indirectly, on module A.
+If module A depends, directly or indirectly, on module B, then module B must not depend, whether directly or indirectly, on module A.

 Module dependency should be documented in file "dependence.gv".